-\begin{observation}[forbidden region] For no observed data point, $\vec{x}_t$, $0 < {\vec{x}_t^T\vec{w}}/{|\vec{w}|}<\alpha$, and therefore $\vec{\tilde{x}}_t$ does not need to be defined for $0 < {\vec{x}_t^T\vec{w}}/{|\vec{w}|}<\alpha$.
-The reason is as follows.
-Suppose there exists a data point $\vec{x}_t$ such that $0 < {\vec{x}_t^T\vec{w}}/{|\vec{w}|}<\alpha$.
-This data point either was manipulated or not. if it was manipulated, the manipulation was not rational since it did not help the data point to get classified as positive.
-If it was not manipulated, this is not rational either.
-Since the data point has a distance less than $\alpha$ from the classifier and could afford the cost of manipulation to be classified as positive. \end{observation}
+\begin{observation}[forbidden region] No observed data point $\vec{x}_t$ will satisfy $0 < {\vec{x}_t^T\vec{w}}/{|\vec{w}|}<\alpha$, and therefore $\vec{\tilde{x}}_t$ does not need to be defined for $0 < {\vec{x}_t^T\vec{w}}/{|\vec{w}|}<\alpha$.
+The reason is that any such data point must either have manipulated to that position or not.
+If it manipulated, the manipulation was not rational since it did not help the data point to get classified as positive.
+If it did not manipulate, this was not rational either since the data point has a distance less than $\alpha$ from the classifier. \end{observation}